Skip to content

 The tabs play an essential role in multitasking and simultaneous browsing.
 Moreover, if you want to browse or sign in to your online account using someone else’s phone, ensure you use the incognito tab for safety.

 As mentioned above, you can enable incognito mode on a Chrome computer.
-This works similarly to Chrome for the Android browser.
+It works similarly to Chrome for the Android browser.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.